ramalho/orablog/forget-the-boxes.rst

 .. image:: Tweedledum-Tweedledee_500x390.png

 Tweedledum and Tweedledee are twins.
-From the book: "Alice knew which was which in a moment, because one of them had 'DUM' embroidered on his collar, and the other 'DEE.'"
+From the book: “Alice knew which was which in a moment, because one of them had ‘DUM’ embroidered on his collar, and the other ‘DEE’.”

 .. image:: diagrams/dum-dee.png